Almamu/linux-wallpaperengine/README.md

 # 🖼️ Linux Wallpaper Engine

 Bring **Wallpaper Engine**-style live wallpapers to Linux!
 This project allows you to run animated wallpapers from Steam’s Wallpaper Engine right on your desktop.

-> ⚠️ This is an educational project that evolved into a functional OpenGL-based wallpaper engine for Linux.
-Expect some limitations and quirks!

 ---